Eisenhower Park: History

-Part of the county park system since 1944, Eisenhower Park offers a full range of athletic and family activities, including some of the finest facilities in Nassau County and an exciting schedule of summertime events.
+Part of the county park system since 1944, what is now Eisenhower Park offers a full range of athletic and family activities, including some of the most extensive recreational facilities in Nassau County and an array of summertime events.

 In the early part of the 20th century, the park was part of the private Salisbury Country Club and included five 18-hole golf courses.
 It hosted the ninth PGA Championship in 1926, then a match play competition.
 Walter Hagen defeated future two-time champion Leo Diegel 5 & 3 in the finals to win his third consecutive title, his fourth overall, and the eighth of his eleven major titles.
 The championship was conducted on the present-day Red Course.

 During the Great Depression, the club's owners were unable to pay taxes and the county took over the property.
 Subsequently, the county acquired additional land in the area.
-In 1944, Nassau County Park at Salisbury was established as part of County Executive J. Russell Sprague's vision to create a park that "one day will be to Nassau County what Central Park is today to New York City."
-Salisbury Park was officially dedicated in October 1949.
+Salisbury Park was officially dedicated on October 1, 1949.

 On October 13, 1969, Salisbury Park was rededicated as Dwight D. Eisenhower Memorial Park at a ceremony attended by the 34th President's grandson, Dwight D. Eisenhower II, and his wife, Julie Nixon Eisenhower.
 The elder Eisenhower had died several months earlier in March and would have turned age 79 on October 14.

 On March 11, 2004, President George W. Bush visited Eisenhower Park for the groundbreaking of a new memorial for the victims of the September 11, 2001 attacks.

-On September 9, 2007, the memorial was officially opened to the public.
+This memorial was officially opened to the public on September 9, 2007.
 The two 30 ft, semi-transparent, stainless-steel towers, created to resemble those of the World Trade Center, stand amidst a fountain alongside the park's lake.
-On the lawn are two pieces of steel several feet long from the WTC wreckage, surrounded by a colorful flower garden.
+On the lawn are two pieces of steel several feet long from the wreckage of the World Trade Center, surrounded by a colorful flower garden.
 A long stone wall bears the names of the 344 Nassau County residents who died September 11, 2001.

-Nearby, a plaque honoring those who were killed in New York City, at the Pentagon, and in Pennsylvania begins Our Story and reads that the events that transpired that day ultimately changed the lives of all Americans.

-The memorial, which culminated five years of planning, was designed by the architects Keith Striga of Valley Stream and Philip Gavosto of Glen Cove.
-To help build it, more than 500 union members from Long Island trades volunteered time and materials.
+A statue of President Dwight D. Eisenhower was erected in the park in 2013.

 Activities in the park

 Athletics

+Eisenhower Park includes the following athletic facilities: